daxtery/interfaces/reports/final.md

 | - | - | - | - |
 | Info About Product  | In "ToDo List"  | Major | Create a modal with information

-This was [also a problem presented by Sahan] // TODO .
+This was [also a problem presented by Sahan](#number-3).
 The solution is the same as presented there:

 > A dialog is now spawned when the user clicks the image of the product.
 It reveals all the information that was previously available and a few other details such as ID, Calories, Stock, price per L/Kg, categories, weight in kg/L.